Laboratory of Nano-Biophysics of Ionic Liquids

 Dr Holly Linford (May 2023 - )

-Holly joined the lab as Postdoctoral Researcher in May 2023, investigating the interactions of ionic liquids with biomembranes and live cells by atomic force microcopy and other approaches, as part of a 4-years cross-disciplinary major research grant recently awarded to Prof Benedetto by Science Foundation Ireland.
-She recently obtained her PhD at the University of Leeds (UK), working on inter-cell adhesion in plants with a focus on bio-atomic force microscopy in the group of Prof Simon Connell.
+Holly joined the lab as a Postdoctoral Researcher in May 2023, investigating the interactions of ionic liquids with biomembranes and live cells by atomic force microscopy and other cell biology approaches, as part of a 4-year cross-disciplinary major research grant recently awarded to Prof Benedetto by Science Foundation Ireland.
+She recently obtained her PhD in Physics at the University of Leeds (UK), working on inter-cell adhesion in plants with a focus on bio-atomic force microscopy in the group of Prof Simon Connell.
+Holly presented her findings at the 2024 UCD Conway Festival (October 2024).

 Stacks Image 113